nrholterman/nrholterman.github.io/index.md

 This is where I'm sharing ideas, trying out new designs, and developing personal ways to incorporate digital humanities into my studies.
 Of course, I am a student first and a scholar second, so I wanted to claim a caveat and say that whatever appears on this site is a work in progress and is far from a polished, finished product.
 It is my goal to keep this website updated and current.
 Take a look around and enjoy!

-Until I have some more pertinent things to say, please enjoy this little excerpt from the foreword of *The Lord of the Rings: The Fellowship of the Ring* by J.R.R.
+Until I have some more pertinent things to say, please enjoy this little excerpt from the foreword of *The Lord of the Rings: The Fellowship of the Rings* by J.R.R.
 Tolkein:

 "*The Lord of the Rings* has been read by many people since it finally appeared in print; and I should like to say something here with reference to